activecollab/activecollab-feather-sdk/README.md

-# Active Collab 5 SDK
+# PHP SDK for ActiveCollab 5 and 6 API

 This is a simple PHP library that makes communication with [Active Collab API](https://developers.activecollab.com/api-documentation/) easy.